syncfusion-content/wpf-docs/wpf/Ribbon/DropDownButton.md

 ![](DropDownButton_images/DropDownButton_img2.jpeg)

-## Control can be created in three types of sizes
+## Control can be created in three types of size

-`DropDownButton` have three types of size forms.
-You can set size forms using SizeForm Property.
+DropDownButton have three types of size forms.
+You can set size forms using `SizeForm` Property.

 The following code example illustrates different size forms of DropDownButton in Ribbon instance.